ehlesp/smallab-k8s-pve-guide/G012 - Host hardening 06 ~ Network hardening with sysctl.md

 Be aware that the Proxmox VE firewall handles a bunch of sysctl `net` parameters.
 The ones listed in the Proxmox VE Firewall official documentation, [in the firewall's **Host Specific Configuration** segment under the **Configuration Files** section](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#_configuration_files), are the following ones.

 - `nf_conntrack_allow_invalid`: to allow packets with the state INVALID on the connection tracking (conntrack).
-I haven't found any other reference to this parameter beyond the Proxmox VE-related documentation, so maybe its not a `sysctl` value, although it certaingly looks like it.
+I haven't found any other reference to this parameter beyond the Proxmox VE-related documentation, so maybe its not a `sysctl` value, although it certainly looks like it.

-- `net.netfilter.nf_conntrack_max`: the maximum number of allowed connection traking entries.
+- `net.netfilter.nf_conntrack_max`: the maximum number of allowed connection tracking entries.
 This value can be changed directly in the Proxmox VE web console.

 - `net.netfilter.nf_conntrack_tcp_timeout_established`: just a timeout in seconds for established connections.
 This value can be changed directly in the Proxmox VE web console.
 Shouldn't be shorter than the `net.ipv4.tcp_keepalive_time` value.